bsavage-dbi/hyper-edit/README.md

 ![hyper-edit](images/screenshot2.png)

-Click the HI icon and then click on the edit button to open the Wordpress editor page.

-Only runs on `hyperisland.com` pages.

-## about

 Hyper Island has a lot of web pages and making edits to a specific page can take ages.
 Finding the page, searching for it in Wordpress, opening it, etc can take 30-60 seconds.
 With this extension, you can open the page directly; blazing fast 🔥

+How to use it:

+1. Click the HI icon
+2. Click on the edit button to open the Wordpress editor page

+This only works on pages starting with `www.hyperisland.com`, and not any of the Hyper Island subdomains like Toolbox, etc.

 ## install